Recent Posts

 The implementation of ESG in banking is complex and requires a high level of skill as well as cutting edge technology.
 Organisations will need to understand the data points that need to be captured now and for the future and the metrics that need to be shared both internally and for regulations and compliance.
 They should invest in technology for risk management.
 Banks also need to prioritise automated workflows and invest in a robust data and analytics platform.

-In the long-term, sustainable banking will help create the perception of a responsible business, address expectations of a more aware customer, conform to new regulations and create new business opportunities.
-While the transition to sustainable banking has mostly been a push in the right direction, it will soon go from being “nice to have'' to “being compliant”.
-With the right policies, procedures and investments in technology, banks can seek new business and add value to their services.
+In the long-term, sustainable banking solutions will help create the perception of a responsible business, address expectations of a more aware customer, conform to new regulations and create new business opportunities.
+While the transition to banking sustainability solutions has mostly been a push in the right direction, it will soon go from being “nice to have'' to “being compliant”.
+With the right policies, procedures and investments in technology, banks can seek new business and add value to their services by embracing banking sustainability practices.

 *For organizations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed organizational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organizations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organizations that are innovating collaboratively for the future.